-All local authorities have published a Local Offer which provides information and advice on the services and provision available in their area for children and young people with SEN and/or a disability.
+All local authorities have published a local offer which provides information and advice on the services and provision available in their area for children and young people with Special Educational Needs and/or a disability (SEND).

 - Suitable childcare